Q&A: Inflation explained

 It also has a direct impact on some people's incomes.

-Anything that is described as index-linked rises in line with inflation.
+Anything that is described as index-linked rises in line with inflation, usually as measured by the CPI or the RPI.

 Some companies use the level of inflation to set annual pay rises.
-Recently, however, due to the effects of the recession, many pay settlements have fallen behind price rises.How is inflation calculated?
+In recent years however, due to the effects of the recession, many pay settlements have fallen behind price rises.How is inflation calculated?

-Every month the Office for National Statistics (ONS) collects more than 100,000 prices of goods and services from a wide range of retailers across the country - including online retailers.
+Every month the ONS collects more than 100,000 prices of goods and services from a wide range of retailers across the country - including online retailers.

 Prices are updated every month and price collectors visit the same retailers each time in order to monitor identical goods and make sure they are comparing like with like.